3D Sensing- A game-changer

 The stereoscopic vision technology derives its structure from the way human eyes capture any image.
 Two cameras are placed at slightly offset positions (just like human eyes).
-The two captured images are then united into one picture using software.
+The two captured images are then united into one picture using the software.
 Small variances resulting from the different camera positions create the stereoscopic, i.e., 3D picture.
 In the assisted stereoscopic vision, a laser projection module is deployed, which projects dots on the object or scene to help the camera focus more easily.
 The captured image is processed to bring out a depth effect.
-For instance, this technology is used in bullet cameras installed for monitoring people movement at door entrances and other places.
+For instance, this technology is used in bullet cameras installed for monitoring people’s movement at door entrances and other places.
 FLIR Systems (U.S) manufactures Stereo Vision Camera Systems with stereoscopic vision technology.

 Structured Light Pattern

-A light pattern made of either lines, squares (periodic structures), or dots is projected on to an object or a scene by a laser projection module.
+A light pattern made of either line, squares (periodic structures), or dots is projected on to an object or a scene by a laser projection module.
 A distorted pattern is created by the reflected light.
 The reflected light from the target is captured by a camera mounted triangularly to the projection module.
 The pattern distortion achieved by the triangulation between the projection module and the camera helps in the acquisition of 3D coordinates of the object or scene.
-The most common example is the True Depth Camera used in IPhone X. The front camera with this technology adds an infrared emitter that projects over 30,000 dots in a known pattern onto the user’s face.
+The most common example is the True Depth Camera used in iPhone X. The front camera with this technology adds an infrared emitter that projects over 30,000 dots in a known pattern onto the user’s face.
 Those dots are then photographed by a dedicated infrared camera for analysis, and thus, the image analyzed is used for accessing the phone.

 Time of Flight (ToF)

 Direct short light flashes are emitted by a projection module, captured by a camera module, and integrated with the system.
 The time taken by the light to travel from the emitter to the object and back to the camera is calculated.
 The data is then processed with coordinates, and a 3D picture is generated.
 In some cases, phase differences are used to calculate the depth and motion of the object detected.
-Wavelength stability over the entire operating temperature range of the optical source is critical to maintaining tracking precision, as filters are typically applied in the receive path to minimize noise in the received signal.
+Wavelength stability over the entire operating temperature range of the optical source is critical to maintaining tracking precision, as filters are typically applied in the receive path to minimize the noise in the received signal.
 Time-of-Flight camera sensors can be used for object scanning, measuring distance, indoor navigation, obstacle avoidance, gesture recognition, tracking objects, measuring volumes, reactive altimeters, 3D photography, and augmented reality games, among others.

 Applications of Technology

-Over the past 10 years, the consumer electronics market has experienced a slow adoption of 3D depth sensing technology.
+Over the past 10 years, the consumer electronics market has experienced a slow adoption of 3D depth-sensing technology.
 The first commercial application of this technology was observed in the field of gaming.
-Recently, 3D depth sensing technology has widened its applicability in the field of 3D imaging and detection.
+Recently, 3D depth-sensing technology has widened its applicability in the field of 3D imaging and detection.
 The ability of mobile devices to capture pictures in 3D instead of 2D is one of the key factors contributing to the increasing applicability of 3D sensing technology.

-Iris scanning, a simpler technology when compared to 3D sensing, uses mathematical pattern recognition techniques on video images.
-It allows camera modules to scan your eye, compare the iris to an image on a file, and confirm the identity of the user in the similar way fingerprints were used in the past.
+Iris scanning, a simpler technology when compared to 3D sensing, uses mathematical pattern-recognition techniques on video images.
+It allows camera modules to scan your eye, compare the iris to an image on a file, and confirm the identity of the user in similar way fingerprints were used in the past.
 Several consumer applications of iris scanning technology include access control, automotive security, and mobile pay.
 Samsung Galaxy S9 and S9+ have Iris scanning technology embedded in them.